kenichiii/pfc-editor/README.md

 You can support project at Pledgie: https://pledgie.com/campaigns/30171

-# INSTALL DEMO
+# INSTALL DEMO/NEW VERSION

-Copy downloaded unpacked zip(folder) into existing web folder/webhosting with PHP 5.4+ and mod_rewrite support.
+Copy downloaded unpacked zip(folder) into existing web folder/webhosting with PHP 5.4+ (and mod_rewrite) support.
 No database is needed.

 Open this web address(your web folder + unpacked folder name) ie. http://somedomain.com/pfclite(demo)/ or http://somedomain.com/somefolder/otherfolder/pfclite(demo)/.